btcpayserver/btcpayserver-doc/docs/WhatsNext.md

 * [LibrePatron](https://github.com/JeffVandrewJr/patron)
 * [BTC Transmuter](https://github.com/btcpayserver/btcTransmuter/blob/master/README.md)

-LibrePatron is a self-hosted, censorship-free, Patreon alternative.
+**LibrePatron is a self-hosted, censorship-free, Patreon alternative**.
 LibrePatron uses BTCPay Server to receive Bitcoin payments on a recurring basis.
 Funds go directly to the creator's wallet.
 View LibrePatron instructions [here](https://blog.btcpayserver.org/librepatron-patreon-alternative/).

-BTC Transmuter is a self-hosted service that allows you to automate your money and other tasks using BTCPay.
+**BTC Transmuter is a self-hosted service that allows you to automate your money and other tasks using BTCPay**.
 Create custom, automated processes using crypto service triggers based on BTCPay.
 Common use-cases are fiat integration, payment forwarding and email automation.
 Open lightning channels, detect payments and more, using blockchain data from your own nodes in BTCPay.
 View BTC Transmuter documentation [here](https://github.com/btcpayserver/btcTransmuter/blob/master/README.md).

 ## Join The BTCPay Community
 BTCPay Server is an open-source project, not a company.
 We rely on a network of diverse contributors and users to provide support for numerous use-cases.
 Join us in improving, learning, and building BTCPay.